 The key question for many disabled job seekers is when (or if) to disclose their medical condition to a potential employer.
 Depending on your individual circumstances, this decision will be different for everyone.
 However, it’s important to think ahead and be prepared to address any skepticism from a hiring manager.

 For people with highly visible disabilities, it is generally recommended to address any accommodations at the outset, so that expectations are set early in the process.
-Those with invisible disabilities can typically choose whether or not to disclose at all.
+Those with invisible disabilities can often choose whether or not to disclose at all.
 Many career advice articles suggest that if your disability is not easily noticeable, it’s best not to say anything.
 Despite legal protection, the sad truth is that workplace discrimination is still a significant reality for people with all types of disabilities.

 Know your worth